-- RNABC Membership Cost \$37.45 per year, starting in March/99.
+- 1. RNABC Membership Cost \$37.45 per year, starting in March/99.
 The following two documents will be sent with membership: - Canadian Nurses Association.
 (1997).
 Code of ethics for registered nurses.
 Ottawa: Author. - Registered Nurses Association of British Columbia.
-(1992).
+(1998).
 Standards of nursing practice in British Columbia.
 Vancouver: Author. - Note: It takes 8 weeks to process membership applications so apply early.
+You will need these documents for week 11 of the term.